bacbos/bolt-menu-editor/readme.md

 # Menu editor

-Le missing visual menu editor for bolt CMS.
+A missing visual menu editor for bolt CMS.

+This extension does not support Internet Explorer due to dependecies.

 Please edit config options to suit your needs before using this extension.

 ## Fields